 During her years at USM, Rachael studied with Jean Rosenblum, attended/participated in masterclasses with Doriot Dwyer, Alexa Still, Robert Dick, James Galway, Elizabeth Rowe, and the Boxwood Festival with Chris Norman in Lunenburg, Nova Scotia.

 Rachael has been a past adjudicator for district festivals and for the Kotzschmar Memorial fund in Portland, Maine.
 She has been a member of the Casco Bay Concert Band, a past instructor at the Southern Maine Music Academy at USM, attended the National Flute Convention in New York City and has participated in the Metropolitan Flute Orchestra at New England Conservatory.
-She is a current member of Quint-Essential Winds based in Rochester, NH and Piping Hot Flutes based in Portland, ME.
+She is a past member of Quint-Essential Winds based in Rochester, NH and Piping Hot Flutes based in Portland, ME.